Winning In China's HCV Travails

 China is not one of these 101 countries that has access to the license.
 China has granted Gilead a patent on sofosbuvir, however it has not allowed a supplemental application.

-It has cost the US health care economy countless billions of dollars to achieve cures for less than a million HCV sufferers.
+It has cost the US healthcare economy countless billions of dollars to achieve cures for less than a million HCV sufferers.
 The task has strained budgets of every one of the sundry payors who has been called on to help shoulder the task, the VA, Medicare, state Medicaid systems, state prison systems, PBMs, insurers; they have all felt the pain.
 There is still work to do, billions more in obligations are pending before the scourge of HCV disappears from the American landscape.

 With a market variously described as either 3x or 10x the size of the US market, and a substantially less formed health system, China can ill afford to follow the route of the US.
 What is China to do?
 This is a question that admits of great doubt.

 China has at least two options it might take.
 It can either play it straight and negotiate access terms with pharma companies, or it can try to force the issue.
-It could for example enact a law that pharma companies cannot charge more for therapies in China than they cost in neighboring countries.
+It could, for example, enact a law that pharma companies cannot charge more for therapies in China than they cost in neighboring countries.
 Alternately, it might try to open its market by manipulating patent protections.

 So far China has been playing it straight.
-However the implied threat that it change course always exists.
-To me this sets the stage for a deal.
+However, the implied threat that it change course always exists.
+To me, this sets the stage for a deal.

 Potential ingredients would be on China's side: opening its market with all required approvals, establishing regulations that would facilitate payment and access by its various precincts and funding sources.
-On pharmas side: agreeing to allow access to its most effective therapies on a negotiated schedule of costs that would be manageable for existing funding sources.
+On pharma's side: agreeing to allow access to its most effective therapies on a negotiated schedule of costs that would be manageable for existing funding sources.

 If negotiations stall additional inducements could be brought to bear.
 Pharma companies could bring in partners with expertise in managing public health programs to set up clinics to assure best practices in dispensing and monitoring use of therapies.
 China could offer other inducements, say transferable access to CFDA most favored therapy certificates, access to selected university assets to assist with drug development programs.